Frans-db/blog.deep-metric-learning/docs/index.md

 Deep metric learning is a deep learning method that tries to learn how to best reduce the dimensionality of inputs, from for example 10D down to a much more manageble (and visible) 3D, 2D, or 1D.
 In this post I will be exploring some of the first algorithms and tehcniques used to implement deep metric learning, and will be applying them to the MNIST handwritten digit dataset.
 Each image in the MNIST digit dataset is a grayscale 28x28 pixel image, which means that each image has 784 dimensions.
 Through deep metric learning I'll be attempting to reduce this to a 2D space.

 Throughout each section I'll show the code used to implement each part needed to perform deep metric learning, which will hopefully serve as start off point for anyone interested in implementing this themselves.
+Everything is written in Python using PyTorch.

 First I will cover the basic idea and notation, then I will cover 2 deep metric learning techniques called contrastive learning and triplet learning.
 Finally I'll show some results and ideas for future work.